310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% bubble Souma yare %}
 You truly are… You will only catch a cold again, Shinkai-dono.
 It worries me.
 You need to wipe your body and warm yourself up.

 That is another reason why taking shelter is necessary.
-I would be grateful if you could help clean the clubroom as well, while we’re there.
+I would be grateful if you could help clean the club room as well, while we’re there.
 {% endbubble %}

 {% bubble Madara %}